LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-16-rustlings-variables.md

 > You can make them mutable by adding mut in front of the variable name.

 This is the first topic of the [rustlings].
 And there is nothing really special about it.<br>
-Exercises are just checking whether you are familiar with basic syntaxes of the Rust.<br>
+Exercises are just checking whether you are familiar with the basic syntaxes of the Rust.<br>
-If you find any of the exercise a bit confusing, please re-read [The Book] and/or [Rust By Example].
+If you find any of the exercises a bit confusing, please re-read [The Book] and/or [Rust By Example].

 You may find [solution code for the topic from my repo].